 Windows and doors also need to be considered carefully.
 Place the door so that it optimises the space inside, but is easily accessible from outside too.
 This will mean thinking about paths and potentially obtrusive plants in the surrounding area.

-Studio rooms, pool houses and offices will benefit from large windows, allowing in plenty of light.
-However, you need to ensure that these will allow for glare-free spots if you are using a computer in there.
+Studio rooms, pool houses and offices will all benefit from large windows, allowing in plenty of natural light.
+However, you need to ensure that these will allow for glare-free spots if you are using a computer within the room.
 Also consider security — don’t make it like a shop window, exhibiting all of your possessions inside to passing gazes.